-the processes for conducting the assessment (e.g. allowing additional time) the evidence gathering techniques (e.g. oral rather than written questioning, use of a scribe, modifications to equipment)
+• the evidence gathering techniques (e.g. oral rather than written questioning, use of a scribe, modifications to equipment)

 However, the evidence collected must allow the student to demonstrate all requirements of the unit.

 Refer to the Student Handbook or contact your Trainer for further information.